slothy-optimizer/slothy/README.md

 % make -C build -j8
 ```

-This is also available as [submodules/setup-ortools.sh](submodules/setup-ortools.sh)
+This is also available as [submodules/setup-ortools.sh](submodules/setup-ortools.sh) for convenience.

-for convenience.
+Upon success, a Python virtual environment is created which you can enter via `source init.sh`.

 **Dependencies:** You need `git`, `python3-pip`, `cmake`, `swig`, and build-tools (e.g. `build-essential`)
 to build OR-Tools from source.

-You also need `sympy`.
+You also need `sympy>=1.12`.
 To add it to the virtual Python environment provided by OR-Tools, do
 ```
-> source submodules/or-tools/build/python/venv/bin/activate
+> source init.sh
 > pip3 install sympy
 > deactivate
 ```